Nancyl789/PML-Assignment1/Practical Machine Learning Assignment.md

 > testing <- predict(RF, pml_testing)
 > testing

+Random forest provide the best results and the right predictions for the submission.
  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20
  B  A  B  A  A  E  D  B  A  A  B  C  B  A  E  E  A  B  B  B
 Levels: A B C D E